forax/zen/README.md

   then follow https://stackoverflow.com/questions/7057229/how-to-include-classpath-jars-into-a-jar-in-ant.

 ### How to use Zen with Maven ?
-  The latest binary distribution of Zen is available on [JitPack](https://jitpack.io/#forax/zen).
+  The latest binary distribution of Zen is available on JitPack repository.

   So first, you need to add Jitpack as a repository in the POM file,
   ```xml